AkshatJha21/mums-kitchen/README.md

 ## Features

 - Browse and order delicious meals from Mums Kitchen.
-- Modern design for seamless experience across devices.
+- Modern design with new UI elements.

 ## Installation